 Where We DO NOT Collect Tax

-If your state is not listed, Starfire Direct DOES NOT currently collect and remit sales tax on your behalf.
+If your state is not listed above, Starfire Direct DOES NOT currently collect and remit sales tax on your behalf.
 Your order will exclude tax, although, you should still be aware that you may be liable to remit a Use Tax.

 HAVE MORE QUESTIONS?